The glaciers, fjords, sea and mountains in the Nordfjord area have some of the finest scenery Norway has to offer.

 Lake Lovatnet and the Lodalen Valley in Nordfjord

-Drive the Lodalen Valley along Lake Lovatnet in Nordfjord towards the inner part of Lodalen.
+Drive the Lodalen Valley along Lake Lovatnet in Nordfjord towards Kjenndalsstova at the inner part of Lodalen.
 Several photo stops along the road.
 Beautiful and wild scenery everywhere.
-At the inner part of the Lodalen Valley you can see the Kjenndalsbreen Glacier, part of the Jostedalsbreen Glacier.
-You can also visit Kjenndalsstova which is also a good starting point for adventures on Lovatnet.
+At the inner part of the Lodalen Valley you can see the Kjenndalsbreen Glacier in the far distance.
+Kjenndalsbreen is part of the Jostedalsbreen Glacier.
+You can visit Kjenndalsstova which is a great starting point for adventures on lake Lovatnet.
 Here you can rent both a rowing boat and a canoe, and join guided fishing trips.
-They also offer trips with the tourist boat MS Kjenndal on Lovatnet which runs between Kjenndalsstova and Sande.
+They also offer boat trips with the tourist boat MS Kjenndal which runs between Kjenndalsstova and Sande by lake Lovatnet.

 Breng Seter is an abandoned farm yard by Lake Lovatnet.
 It is dated as far back as year 1340.
-The beautiful area around the farm yard is today used as a recreation area and for swimming in the lake.
-The view from Breng Seter is absolutely stunning, especially during spring when the valley is green and the mountains are covered in snow.
+The beautiful area around the farm yard is today used as a recreation area.

 #Rakssetra is every instagrammer’s wet dream.
 Put on your fancy dress and run barefoot between the cabins with the drone right behind your back while Kanye West sings “Good Morning”.
 Rakssetra is located up on the hillside at Oppheim between Loen and Stryn.
 The view from Rakssetra down to Nordfjord, Oldebukta and Olden is fantastic.